Keyboard shortcuts

 Attribute ordering

-markspec format normalizes the trailer attribute order:
+markspec fmt normalizes the trailer attribute order:

 1. Id